My Music Roll Editor

 Unfortunately, anybody who bought my program also had to buy the computer to run it on!
 But it was such a revolutionary advance that many people did just that.
 The Amstrad computer that it was written for has been superseded by the PC for many years now, but despite the many desperate pleas for me to convert it to run on a modern PC, I have never been able to find the time to do so.
 In 2012 my original equipment was on its last legs and I finally managed to re-write the program to run on a Windows PC, and also to make a number of significant improvements at the same time.

 So here it is.
-I have been using this program to write all my music for the past 28 years!
-It has been used to create thousands of pieces of music for mechanical organs, by me and many other professional arrangers over the last 30 years or so.
+I have been using this program to write all my music for the past 30 years or more!
+It has been used to create thousands of pieces of music for mechanical organs, by me and many other professional arrangers since 1988.
 There are more modern MIDI editors than this, but I believe that this program is still unsurpassed for the specific purpose of creating music rolls and books for mechanical organs.
+Because I am a professional music arranger, and I wrote the program myself, I was able to add every facility I wanted.

 There is no need to learn anything about MIDI or Channels and Tracks, and other MIDI complications.
 You just edit the music roll on the screen - what could be simpler?
 The Editor presents a graphical display of the music roll on the screen.
 This may be scrolled up and down as required, and 'holes' may be punched or deleted by simple key presses.
 Once the music is finished, the program will produce a MIDI file which can then be used to print out a music book, operate an automatic punching machine, or play the organ directly.
 It can also produce Pell Harmonist and Harmonette files (the only program that can).